 Charlot Zahra spoke to FELTOM President Andrew Mangion about what has been a difficult year for the English as a Foreign Language (EFL) industry in Malta with a drop of 20 per cent from 2008 figures, the problems facing the EFL industry locally and its efforts to tap new markets once the recession is over.

+What is the state of the TEFL industry in Malta?
 Well, if we’re looking at 2009, it’s definitely been a difficult year.
 We’ve seen drops in student arrivals right across all markets – some markets more markedly than others.
 Hence I would define 2009 as having been a very difficult year for Malta in the EFL market.

+Which were those markets that had particular problems this year?
 The drops have really come across the board.
 Some key markets that have seen the biggest reductions include places like South Korea, Russia, which saw a strong reduction this year, France, Germany, Turkey and Japan.

 All of these countries are top ten countries for Malta in the EFL market.
 Obviously, if your strongest markets have taken hits, it will impact your overall numbers.